adehgha/GBpy/README.rst

 - ``quaternion``: Quaternion construction and operations.

-How To Use This Package
+How to Use This Package
 ----------------------

 1. Clone the repository: